meowrypto/simple-ping-tool/README.md

 2. Double-click the file to execute (or run it from `cmd.exe`).
 3. Review the terminal output: each server shows `ONLINE`/`OFFLINE` plus a color-coded average latency.

+## Changelog (v1.3.0 — Jitter support)

+Added the ability to measure **jitter** (connection stability), not just raw average latency.

+- Each server is now pinged 6 times per test (previously 2), giving enough samples to measure variation between consecutive replies.
+- The script reuses a single `ping` run per server (output saved to a temp file) to compute both the Average latency **and** the Jitter — no extra network calls needed.
+- **Jitter calculation:** the mean of the absolute differences between each pair of consecutive round-trip times.
+This is a simplified version of the interarrival-jitter concept from RFC 3550 — smaller values mean a more stable, consistent connection;
+  large jitter means the delay is swinging up and down even if the average looks fine.
+- Jitter gets its own color coding, independent of the latency color:
+  - 🟢 Green — jitter under 10 ms (very stable)
+  - 🟠 Orange — jitter 10–30 ms (noticeable variation)
+  - 🔴 Red — jitter above 30 ms (unstable connection)
+- Thresholds are configurable via the `JITTER_GOOD_MAX` / `JITTER_OK_MAX` variables at
+  the top of the script, same pattern as the existing latency thresholds.

 ## Changelog (v1.2.0 — bug-fix release)